 Rated 5 out of 5

 Pip's Place has been a part of the artistic community at Sandy Lane since the 1960's, and is a sweet beach cabin sheltered from the winds at the top of Three Cliffs Bay.
 Pip has carefully decked out the cosy interior in bright hues and warm shades, which remind you of the sea and the surf just over the dunes.
 There is a roomy kitchen, lounge and dining space with a hefty log burner for chilly winter nights.
 The cabin is like a Tardis, with 3 spacious bedrooms leading off the hall space.
 The end bedroom opens right out onto the outdoor room, complete with chill zone and bar.
-Laze away a starlit evening in the hammock here, or gather round the up-cycled fire pit to swap tall stories deep into the night.
+Laze away a starlit evening in the hammock here, or gather around the up-cycled fire pit to swap tall stories deep into the night.

 Pip's work as a potter, ceramicist and artist are sprinkled throughout.
 Her love of all things natural and simple is plain to see in this loved-up cabin.
 Perfect for couples, friends and families, too.
 Pip will lay on beach-combing and driftwood classes for you, so that you're able to take home a little bit of enchanting Gower life to remind you of those lazy, hazy beach-side days.